 Members of the Music Club have the opportunity to participate in the Illinois High School Association Solo-Ensemble Competition annually and represent MCHS.

 Select senior members of the Tri-M Music Honor Society may be asked to give a recital.
-This is a project conducted between the MCHS Music Department and the student's private teacher.
+This is a project conducted by the MCHS Music Department and the student's private teacher.
 Fall 2016 will be the first such recital in MCHS history.
 It will feature Catherine Hamilton (voice) and Brooke Lucas (dance).
 The date: Sunday, October 30th at Evangelical Church, 3:00 PM.

 The Tri-M Music Honor Society® is a program of National Association of Music Education (NAfME) which focuses on creating future leaders in music education and music advocacy.
 Tri-M® is the only national honor society for student musicians in grades 6-12.
 There are more than 1,775 chapters across all 50 states, involving more than 75,000 students.